Keeping It Simple Italian

 Italian meatloaf ingredients on the counter including, eggs, basil, garlic, breadcrumbs, ground beef, Parmesan, salt and marinara.

 • Ground Chuck and Ground Sirloin: We always use a mixture of the two for flavor and to keep the meatloaf moist.
+If you want to reduce the calories, just use ground sirloin since it has less fat.

 • Parmesan cheese: The good stuff, Reggiano.